NicoSantamaria/judge-agg-dynamics/README.md

 # TODO
 1. Error handling for wrong args numbers in use_operation
+2. allow sentences to be input as chars or Prop types

 1. extract logic oeprations to utils.py
 2. use __call__ to cover error handling for Logic and Prop enums